The-Cloud-Resume-Chalenge/challenge-part-2/README.md

 Welcome to Part 2 of the Cloud Resume Challenge.
 This repository adds a visitor count feature.
 We will create and interact with a DynamoDB table using AWS Lambda, and connect everything using API Gateway.
-Automate and showcase your visitor count feature without hassle by following these simple steps:

 ## Architecture